Solar Panel Calculator for Arizona (AZ)

 Solar Installation Costs in Arizona

 The average cost to install solar panels in Arizona is $2.55 per watt before incentives.
-For a typical 8 kW system, that translates to approximately $20,400 gross, or $14,280 after the 30% federal ITC.
+For a typical 8 kW system, that translates to approximately $20,400 installed.
+The 30% federal ITC expired for systems installed after December 31, 2025, so state and utility programs are now the main cost reducers.
 Available incentives: Federal ITC (30%), AZ residential tax credit (25% up to $1,000).

 Net Metering in Arizona